The Tennessee Technological University Sports Medicine

 This staff is responsible for the health and well-being of all 14

 sports and more than 300 student-athletes.

-The Head Athletic Trainer is Joe Erdeljac, MS, ATC, LAT, who is in his sixth year at Tech.
-Also on his staff are assistant athletic trainers Adam Graham, Randi Kaplan, Chuck Cushman and a fourth assistant to be named.
+The Head Athletic Trainer is Joe Erdeljac, MS, ATC, LAT, who is in his seventh year at Tech.
+Also on his staff are assistant athletic trainers Adam Graham, Randi Kaplan, Chuck Cushman, Dan Redmon and Mike Brown.

 The Sports Medicine Department also has a Registered Physical Therapist on staff who works several days a week in a satellite clinic.
 The Physical Therapist is here for the student-athletes, the students and faculty on staff with the TTU community.
 This service is just like any other Physical Therapy Clinic where there is a fee for services, and most insurance is accepted.

 Dr. Richard Williams is the University's Team Physician.
 He is assisted by several local physicians, along with a Team Optometrist and a Team Dentist.

 Dr. Richard Williams, M.S., M.D., serves as the Team Physician for

 Tennessee Tech student-athletes.
 A physician at Mid-State Sports

 Medicine, Dr. Williams has specialized in sports medicine

 with high school, college, Olympic and professional athletes.
 He